madees/Noisette_Gamepad-sound-object-controller-DS100/README.md

 ### Pair
 Couple a second object with the seleted one.
 It uses N+1 object.
 You have from now fours modes : Copy (same position for both objects), Mirror X only, Mirror Y only, Mirror X and Y.
-- Start Button: De/activate pairing.
+- Start Button: (PAIR) De/activate pairing.
-- Back Button: Choose mode.
+- Back Button: (MODE) Choose pairing mode.
 Press sequentially to go thru modes.

 ## More to come